One of the biggest debates in the world of strength is where someone should place the bar on their back when squatting.

 This is, of course, a massive generalization.
 There are several examples of athletes squatting high bar and out-squatting their low bar counterparts.
 However, for most people the low bar squat position will be stronger.

-It’s also important to recognize that it’s not everyone’s goal to increase their 1 rep max on squat.
+It’s also important to recognize that it’s not everyone’s goal to increase their 1 rep max on the squat.
 So I’m not saying that low bar squatting is better.
 I’m saying that it has more potential, for most people, to lift more weight on a 1 rep max squat.

 Why is this the case?

-Eventually you will reach a load where the quads are essentially “maxed out”, and you’ll need to shift some of the loading demands on the posterior chain musculature, which isn’t operating at “full capacity”.
+Eventually, you will reach a load where the quads are essentially “maxed out”, and you’ll need to shift some of the loading demands on the posterior chain musculature, which isn’t operating at “full capacity”.

 One of the sports that advocate for a high bar position while squatting is Olympic weightlifting.

-The reason why these athletes squat exclusively in a high bar position is because they’re purposely trying to load the quads as much as possible.
+The reason why these athletes squat exclusively in a high bar position is that they’re purposely trying to load the quads as much as possible.
 When you look at their sport requirements, as they catch a clean or snatch overhead, there is an incredible amount of forward knee translation in the hole.
 As such, when they practice squatting in training, they’re picking the variation that train the quads to work the hardest.
 Essentially, the high bar squat will transfer more to their sport.

 So yes, the low bar squat has more potential for increasing maximal load in that specific movement.
 But not everyone is a powerlifter, and not everyone has the goal to lift as much as possible.